Othilia Carroll Beals: Career

 Othilia Carroll was editor of the journal Pacific Catholic in 1901.
 After law school, Carroll went to New Orleans and was active in the movement for women's suffrage.
 She joined her father and brother in a law practice in Seattle until she married in 1904.
-In 1917, during World War I, she was appointed as a Justice of the Peace in Seattle, filling the seat left when her brother joined the army.
-She was regularly elected to the bench soon after, in 1918.
+In April 1917, Othilia was appointed as a Justice of the Peace in Seattle, filling the seat left when her brother joined the army during World War I. She was regularly elected to the bench soon after, in 1918.
 One of her accomplishments in the law was to establish a small claims court in the state of Washington.
 She announced her retirement from the bench in 1920.

 In 1927, she went to Paris as part of General John J. Pershing's "goodwill tour" of Europe, because she was a national vice-president of the American Legion Auxiliary.
 In 1928, she chaired the Ladies' Committee of the American Bar Association's annual meeting in Seattle.
 She was president of the University of Washington Alumnae Association, and a founder of both the Seattle Fruit and Flower Mission, and the Seattle Milk Fund.